Peter Kass

-Peter Meyer Kass (April 28, 1923 – 4 August 2008) was an American theater actor and director who became a well-known teacher.
+Peter Meyer Kass (April 28, 1923 – August 4, 2008) was an American theater actor and director who became a well-known teacher.
 His mentor Clifford Odets chose Kass to direct and develop The Country Girl before it opened on Broadway.
 Kass played the part of Larry.

+Kass was the son of Russian immigrants.
+During World War II he served in the Army in Europe.